Winnti Scenario: Biotech R&D Espionage

 “Which forensic artifacts are critical before any reset actions?
 Who owns that decision, and what does the CFCS coordination request require you to preserve?”

-“What evidence threshold is required before asserting data room integrity to the acquisition counterparty?
-What liability does BioGenix carry if the merger proceeds and the compromise scope later expands?”
+“What evidence threshold is required before asserting R&D integrity to leadership and CFCS?
+What liability does BioGenix carry if operations resume and the compromise scope later expands?”

 If Regulatory Coordination Is Delayed: